reyestech/UTM-Virtual-Machines-for-M1-M2-Mac-Kali-Linux-Tutorial/README.md

 </h3> Usage and Applications: </h3> <br />
 UTM is utilized by a diverse user base, including software developers, system administrators, educators, and hobbyists, for various purposes: <br />

-- <b> Software Development and Testing: UTM enables developers to create isolated development environments, test software compatibility across different operating systems, and evaluate application performance under various configurations.<br />
+1. Software Development and Testing: UTM enables developers to create isolated development environments, test software compatibility across different operating systems, and evaluate application performance under various configurations.<br />
+2.
-- <b> Education and Training: UTM is a valuable tool for educational institutions and training providers, allowing students to explore different operating systems, practice system administration tasks, and learn about virtualization concepts hands-on. <br />
+3. Education and Training: UTM is a valuable tool for educational institutions and training providers, allowing students to explore different operating systems, practice system administration tasks, and learn about virtualization concepts hands-on. <br />

-- <b> System Administration and Maintenance: System administrators use UTM to simulate network environments, troubleshoot system issues, and perform maintenance tasks without affecting their primary macOS environment.
+4. System Administration and Maintenance: System administrators use UTM to simulate network environments, troubleshoot system issues, and perform maintenance tasks without affecting their primary macOS environment.
 Security Research and Testing: UTM supports the creation of virtualized security testing environments, facilitating the evaluation of cybersecurity tools, techniques, and procedures in a controlled and isolated environment.<br />

 <br />  <br />